Unrestrict 3rd-person Vehicle Free View

 When you use free view (alt+mouse) in this situation, the gunner head rotates in a funny way.

-Updated by Trips almost 6 years ago
+Updated by Trips over 6 years ago

 I think I understand what he means.
 The worst case is the mortar gunner, your freelook angles are restricted to the point of 0 awareness of the things around you.